 Time is short and it's time to do this now.

-In April I received confirmation from a prophet that as I thought that the end is indeed about to begin just as I had concluded.
+In April I received confirmation from a prophet that the end is indeed about to begin just as I had concluded.
 That statement may shock you because I have said in the past that I do not see or receive any prophets today.
 But we're in the end times for sure now, and prophets are being activated, finally, Praise God!
 This person is a newly activated prophet.
 (Their identity is not mine to reveal yet, so please do not ask me to do that ahead of God's timing.)
 It's confirmed that we are about to begin the end-time events just as I have been writing to you all for years.

 COVID-19 was the start of the preparation for the end, especially for the Bride of Christ.
 If you are like me (and as I previously wrote), I instinctively knew that there is no way this pandemic is an accident or coincidence when we're just two years away from the Psalm 83 war that kicks off the end time events.